KrisDeCooman/hydroblox/README.md

 #### HydroBloxProductionMeter

 The HydroBloxProductionMeter (HBPM) smart contract is a DID representation for a production meter, implemented as an ERC721 token (NFT).
-A physical production meter will need to have a HBPM token in its wallet in order to identity itself to the HydroBloxStateDistributor smart contract when enrolling as producer.
+A physical production meter will need to have a HBPM token in its wallet in order to identity itself to the HydroBloxDistributor smart contract when enrolling as producer.
 Currently no claims are assigned to this identity.

 #### HydroBloxAuthority